jessitron/fp4rd/readme.md

 our program outputs all the prices it can total, along with counts of the ones we could not total and why.

+### Chapter 3: Nil is not data. ###

+It just isn't.
+Nil has too many disparate meanings to mean any one thing.

+### Chapter 4: Functional composition ###

+In which I decide I want all the steps to print a report that they're happening, so I can see the execution order.
+To do this, wrap each of them in a function that (1) prints a message and (2) calls the wrapped function.
+This beats the snot out of going into each function that does something and telling it to print a message.

+### Chapter 5: Laziness ###

+Now that I can see the execution order, it's time to mess with it.
+The Level4 implementation reads in all the files; maps all the rows;
+selects all the rows; etc. This only works if all the data fits in memory at once.
+Say it doesn't - say we want to read each file line by line, accumulating the total price as we go, and then forgetting that line so that we don't run out of memory.

+add ".lazy" after our first Enumerable and bam, we're done.
+Now files are read one at a time and lines are parsed one at a time.

+The negative is, if after that I decide to count the errors, all the reading happens again.

+### Chapter 6: Pipeline ###

+So I implement a funny-looking framework that constructs the whole pipeline, complete with splits which send the data both ways so it can be both counted and totaled.
+The data is pushed through the pipeline once and all totals are calculated as it goes.

+Find this in the [iteratee branch](https://github.com/jessitron/fp4rd/tree/iteratees)

 #### and so on
 There's more to this, as explained in the talk.
 Check the [video on confreaks](http://www.confreaks.com/videos/2382-rmw2013-functional-principles-for-oo-development)